Ildar Khairullin

-Ildar Khairullin (born 22 August 1990) is a Russian chess Grandmaster.
-He learned to play chess at 6 years old.
+Ildar Khairullin (born 22 August 1990) is a Russian chess grandmaster.
+He learned to play chess when 6 years old.
 His first coach was Valeriy Pugachevsky.
 At eight years old, he became a Candidate Master and at 14 an International Master.
 After school, he began studying at the Saratov State Social-Economic University, but later transferred to the State University of Economics and Finance in Saint Petersburg.